-In our Asia segment, we sell our products through retail, e-commerce and wholesale channels throughout Asia.
-In fiscal 2016, our Asia segment accounted for approximately 11.0% of our revenue and 8.6% of our earnings from operations.
-Our growth in Asia has been fueled by our businesses in South Korea, where we began operating directly in 2007.
-We believe there continues to be significant potential in Asia, particularly in mainland China, and plan to allocate sufficient resources to fuel future growth.
-Our Asia retail business includes both licensee and directly operated stores, including GUESS?
-GUESS?
+In our Asia segment, we sell our products through direct-to-consumer and wholesale channels throughout Asia.
+Our direct-to-consumer channel is comprised of brick-and-mortar retail stores and concessions and e-commerce sites.
+Our Asia retail stores and concessions include both licensee and directly operated stores, including GUESS?, GUESS?
 Kids, GUESS?
 Accessories, GUESS?
-Underwear, G by GUESS, Gc and GUESS?
+Underwear, Gc and GUESS?
 Footwear stores.
-For the year ended January 30, 2016, we and our partners opened 49 new stores and closed 55 stores in Asia, ending the year with 490 stores, 54 of which we operated directly and 436 of which were operated by licensees or distributors.
-This store count does not include 416 smaller-sized apparel and accessory concessions.
+For the year ended January 28, 2017, we and our partners opened 73 new stores and closed 59 stores in Asia, ending the year with 504 stores, 108 of which we operated directly and 396 of which were operated by licensees or distributors.
+During fiscal 2017, we also acquired 18 stores from certain of our Asian licensees.
+This store count does not include 384 smaller-sized apparel and accessory concessions.
 Concessions are widely used in Asia and generally represent directly managed areas within a department store setting.
-Our Asia wholesale customer base is comprised primarily of a small number of selected distributors with which we have contractual distribution arrangements.
-We and our partners have flagship stores in key cities such as Beijing, Seoul and Shanghai, and we have partnered with licensees to develop our business in the second-tier and third-tier cities in this region.
+We also have e-commerce sites throughout Asia which operate as virtual storefronts that, combined with our retail stores, provide a seamless shopping experience to the consumer to sell our products and promote our brands.
+Our Asia wholesale customer base is comprised primarily of a small number of selected distributors with which we have contractual distribution arrangements and licensee operated stores and concessions.